 Azerbaijani Prosecutor General's Office gives updates on civil casualties, damages

-Some 42 Azerbaijani civilians were killed, 206 wounded as a result of the provocations of the Armenian armed forces from Sept.
-27 up till now, Trend reports on Oct.
-13 citing the Azerbaijani General Prosecutor's Office.
+Some 61 Azerbaijani civilians were killed, 282 wounded as a result of Armenia’s attacks against Azerbaijani civilians, Trend reports on Oct.
+15 citing the Azerbaijani General Prosecutor's Office.

 Armenian Armed Forces launched a large-scale military attack on positions of the Azerbaijani army on the front line, using large-caliber weapons, mortars, and artillery on Sept.
 27.